ipasimulator/ipasim/docs/objc.md

 Wow, [exceptions are complex](https://llvm.org/docs/ExceptionHandling.html).
 Let's not support them for the moment.

+#### Blocks runtime

+We currently use ported Apple's `libclosure`.
+Alternatively, we could also use [LLVM's implementation](http://compiler-rt.llvm.org/) (see also <http://mackyle.github.io/blocksruntime/>) or extract it from [GNUstep's libobjc](https://github.com/gnustep/libobjc2).
+The Apple's one is the one that the original `objc4` was built against, though, so it's the best.

 ### Comment keywords

 - `[no-direct-keys]` - `pthread_key_t` (and it's equivalent `tls_key_t`) are integers on macOS, but not in pthreads-win32, so we cannot use integers for them as the original code does.